 Voice We Heard: John Goodman

 The Back Story: A remarkably light but immensely enjoyable film about a selfish 18-year-old Incan emperor humbled after being turned into a llama as part of an attempted coup, The Emperor’s New Groove was originally supposed to be so much more.
-It went into development the same year The Lion King came out, 1994, and initially featured the same director, Roger Allers.
-In his Prince & The Pauper-with-a-twist version, Incan emperor Kuzco switches places with a peasant named Pacha who looks like him.
-The evil witch Yzma uses the opportunity to turn Kuzco into a llama and blackmail Pacha into being her figurative puppet Emperor.
+It went into development the same year The Lion King came out (1994), and initially featured the same director, Roger Allers.
+In Allers’ Prince & The Pauper-with-a-twist version, Incan emperor Kuzco switches places with a peasant named Pacha who looks like him.
+The evil witch Yzma uses the opportunity to turn Kuzco into a llama and blackmails Pacha into being her figurative puppet Emperor.
 The llama Kuzco falls in love with a female llama herder, and the two attempt to take down Yzma somehow.
-This was to be a more traditional Disney musical titled Kingdom of the Sun featuring original songs from Sting (who only joined because of how much money Elton John made doing Lion King).
+This was to be a more traditional Disney musical titled Kingdom of the Sun featuring original songs by Sting, who only joined because of how much money Elton John made doing Lion King.

 David Spade was cast as Kuzco, Owen Wilson as Pacha, and Eartha Kitt as Izma, and most if not all of their dialogue was recorded.
 However, the production was a bit of a mess, and Disney hired Mark Dindal to join as co-director and punch up the story.
 He tried to make it funnier, adding a dim-witted henchman named Kronk for Yzma.
 Allers disliked the new direction and quit in 1998, to which Disney responded by threatening to cancel the project entirely.
 Dindal and producer Randy Fullmer shut down production to re-tool, at which point they dropped the Prince & Pauper stuff entirely, Yzma’s evil plan to block the sun, and all of Sting’s songs as it was no longer going to be a musical.
 They combined Pacha with the original female love interest and turned it into a bromance.
 Owen Wilson didn’t really match this new version of Pacha so he was replaced with John Goodman.

-Much of this drama was caught in The Sweatbox, a documentary made about the making of the film by Sting’s wife (Source: LaughingPlace.com).
+Much of this drama was caught in The Sweatbox, an unreleased documentary Sting’s wife made about the making of the film (Source: LaughingPlace.com).

 6) Mushu in Mulan (1998)